bokkypoobah/PrivatixCrowdsaleContractAudit/audit/README.md

   all ETH balances immediately to the crowdsale wallet using `wallet.transfer(eth.balance);`.

   For this to occur, the calculation of `softCapReached` will need to be moved into `buyTokens(...)`.
 And a few other changes need to be made.

+  * [x] Developer wants to keep the gas cost of contributions down to 90,000 and to minimise ETH sitting in the crowdsale contract the crowdsale administrator will call `withdraw()` frequently, after the `softCap` has been reached

+* **LOW IMPORTANCE** In *Sale*, the first parameter `purchaser` of the event `TokenPurchase(...)` is redundant as it will always be 0x0.
+Consider removing this parameter

 <br />